 Each town/village in Cornwall is as picturesque and appealing as the next.
 Therefore, narrowing down the best places to stay in Cornwall can be a bit of a challenge… This said, one of my top suggestions has to be the charming fishing village of Portloe, which can be found on the Roseland Peninsula.

 Tucked away in a small cove, Portloe is a true hidden gem that feels frozen in time.
-Tiny cornish lanes wind down to a quaint working fishing harbour that is flank by traditional white stone cottages.
+Tiny cornish lanes wind down to a quaint working fishing harbour which is flanked by traditional white stone cottages.
 In other words, if you’re looking to enjoy traditional Cornish charm on your holiday to Cornwall then this little village is perfect!

 To make it even better, the village is home to an amazing hotel.
 The Lugger Hotel Portloe Cornwall is located right on the edge of the harbour overlooking the sea.
-Therefore several of the rooms have a stunning sea view, and what could be better than waking up with a beach right outside?
+As a result, several of the rooms have a stunning sea view, and what could be better than waking up right on the beach?

 If you’re looking for somewhere slightly busier to stay, then larger towns such as St Ives, Falmouth, and Penzance do have more amenities in terms of shops and restaurants.
 But if you were going to ask me “where is the best place to stay in Cornwall?”, above all else, I’d have to recommend Fowey.

 Similar to the above, it’s a well-established town meaning there’s plenty of things to do Fowey!
-From relaxing on award-winning nearby beaches to enjoying afternoon tea in charming cafes and medieval pubs.
+From relaxing on award-winning nearby beaches to enjoying afternoon tea in charming cafes.
 However, the real highlight of Fowey is its natural beauty.
-As it sits high on the banks of an estuary of the same name, there are breathtaking views to be found around seemingly every corner.
+As it sits high on the banks of an estuary, there are breathtaking views to be found around seemingly every corner.